 One of the key distinctions between sake and wine lies in the ingredients used.
 While wine is made by fermenting sugars present in fruits, typically grapes, sake is made from fermented rice.
 The rice used in sake production is specifically cultivated for this purpose and is polished to remove the bran.
 This polishing process is crucial as it helps to eliminate impurities and unwanted flavors, allowing for a cleaner and more refined sake.

 The fermentation process of sake is also distinct from that of wine.
-Sake involves a unique combination of simultaneous saccharification (the process of converting starch into sugar) and fermentation.
+Sake brewing involves a unique combination of simultaneous saccharification (the process of converting starch into sugar) and fermentation.
 This is achieved by the addition of a microorganism called koji, which is a type of mold that breaks down the starches in the rice into fermentable sugars.
-The koji is then mixed with steamed rice and , and is added to initiate fermentation.
+The koji is then mixed with steamed rice and water, and yeast is added to initiate fermentation.
 This process gives sake its characteristic flavor and aroma profiles.

 Sake can have a wide range of flavors and aromas, depending on factors such as the rice variety, water source, brewing techniques, and yeast strains used.
 Some sakes are light and delicate with floral or fruity notes, while others can be rich, full-bodied, and even earthy.
 The complexity and diversity of sake make it a fascinating beverage to explore and appreciate.